cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 #### INRIA Person Dataset

 We use INRIA Person dataset to detect upright people and faces in images in this example.
-Let's download it first.
+Let us download it first.

     $ curl ftp://ftp.inrialpes.fr/pub/lear/douze/data/INRIAPerson.tar > INRIAPerson.tar